FATHERS’ & GRANDPARENTS’ RIGHTS

 Statistics, however, reveal a gender-based preference not reflected in state Statutes that works against fathers in most cases.
 What’s more, the younger the child in question is, the more often the mother is given full custody.

-While every case is different and Texas courts strive to uphold the law as best they can, Hill & Hill understands the unique position fathers are often placed in during custody battles and has years of experience successfully representing Texas fathers in visitation and custody decisions.
+While every case is different and Texas courts strive to uphold the law as best they can, The Law Office of Brent Hill understands the unique position fathers are often placed in during custody battles and has years of experience successfully representing Texas fathers in visitation and custody decisions.

-Don’t Wait For Help, Call Hill & Hill Today
+Don’t Wait For Help, Call The Law Office of Brent Hill Today

 It is important to have a knowledgeable attorney on your side when you are fighting for the right to see you children or grandchildren.
 Our team has advised and helped many clients in similar situations.
 We know how heart breaking it can be when access to your child or grandchild is denied.
 Being able to see and interact with your loved ones is something that no one should be able to take away.
 We will fight fiercely for your right to be a part of your child or grandchild’s life.